-In order to evaluate the protocols cost, we measure the protocols overhead to create and maintain the routing structures.
 Figure 7 illustrates the amount of control traffic in our experiments (the total number of beacons sent during the entire simulation).
-Figure 7(a) shows the protocols cost for static scenario.
-Matrix sends fewer control packets than RPL, because it only sends additional beacons during network initialization and in case of collection tree topology updates, whereas RPL has a communication intensive maintenance of downward routes during the entire execution time.
+Matrix sends fewer control packet than RPL, because it only sends additional beacons during network initialization and in case of collection tree topology updates, whereas RPL has a communication intensive maintenance of downward routes during the entire execution time.
 Since XCTP is a reactive protocol, it does not send additional control packets, when compared to CTP.
-Figure 7(b) reports the protocols cost to every combination of faulty parameters.
-Again, the protocols behaviour repeat, but the total amount of control packets increases due the network dynamics.
-In the worst scenario case (high probability and long duration), Matrix presents 45% less control overhead than RPL.
-Matrix sends 22% more beacons than XCP and CTP.
-However, Matrix maintains downwards routes unlike XCTP and CTP.